 Allow you to specify what items you do or don’t want to show in your recommendation.
 For example, you can use Exclusions to tailor your recipe to avoid recommending products that are in the cart, and also use them to include items in the same category as what each visitor is currently viewing.

 Data that is provided intentionally by the visitor like survey responses, purchase history, content downloads, or clicks.

 You can create different personalization results within the same campaign using Experiences.
 For example, suppose you would like to create a campaign for first time visitors to your site, but you want to show different message to visitors from Boston and San Francisco because you have events coming up in those two cities.
 You would create 3 experiences in the same campaign: one for Boston visitors, one for visitors from San Francisco, and one for visitors from everywhere else.
 Then, you’d use rules to control the visibility of these experiences.

 Control the qualification criteria of each experience based on things like location, page, and viewer specifics like segments, visit referrer, and browser.

 External message content

-Allows you to display content from a system outside of Evergage.
+Allows you to display content from a system outside of Interaction Studio.
 External message content is controlled on the Promoted Content tab in Message Settings.

 Filters are created from segments or global goals.
 They can be applied to the data you see in campaign statistics and some reports.
 When you apply a filter, only the people who meet the filter condition will be included in the metrics.
 For example, you can compare how first time and repeat visitors performed for a campaign, so you can cater experiences to each group.
 Or, you can see if your campaign is performing well on all devices, or only mobile, or only desktop.
 In addition to any filters you configure for your dataset, there are a number of pre-existing – or default – filters that can used in reporting and campaign statistics.